 By embracing practices like decorating the Weihnachtsbaum and participating in Weihnachtsbäckerei, we not only honor these treasured traditions but also create lasting memories with loved ones.
 These enduring customs remind us of the warmth and joy that pervade the heart of winter, offering a deeper appreciation for the spirit of the season.

 Learn about where to enjoy Christmas in Germany with this guide to the best places for Christmas spirit or click here to read 8 reasons why you must visit Germany at Christmas time or here to learn about German Christmas food and drink.
 There are also some great Easter traditions here.
-You can also find all our German Christmas guides here.
+You can also find all our German Christmas guides here as well as what to do for a very average German Christmas here.